Pinatic/Fine-Bakery/README.md

 "-n", "--numPred" (default=6) - The number of data points to be predicted in the future.

+### Commands to start an application

-Command to start an application for the first time:
+To start an application for the first time, use the command:

     python3 main.py -p -c -t='demand' -cl='recyclable packaging' -r='West Europe' -tu -n=6

 Next time if the data was not enriched and config file was not changed, parameters -p and -c can be omitted to boost the performance of the application.
 Parameter -tu is recommended to be always set.
+Corresponding command:

     python3 main.py -t='demand' -cl='recyclable packaging' -r='West Europe' -tu -n=6

+## Ingredient replacement

 To get the suitable replacement for the certain ingredient, run the `nested_functionality.py` script in the Back_end directory.
-Before running the script, provide the config.json file in the Back_end directory with the access key to ChatGPT API and the path to the ing_replace_result4.json file containing the functionalities list of replacement candidates for a given ingredient.
+Before running the script, provide the config.json file in the Back_end directory with the access key to ChatGPT API and the path to the file containing the functionalities list of replacement candidates for a given ingredient.
 Run the script with the comand:

     python3 nested_functionality.py -i='Egg'